State of Compliance:

 Educational and Treatment Programs:

-• The college provides periodic information and training for employees and information to students that foster a drug- and alcohol-free environment.
+• The college provides annual information and periodic training for employees and information to students that foster a drug- and alcohol-free environment.

 • Counselors are available to assist students deal with personal concerns the might interfere with their academic work while at the college.
 Services are free and confidential and can be arranged by contacting the Counseling and Advising Department.